Last Updated on by

 Must Read: Miller Plasma Cutter

-Such deposits can arise if the arc is erratic or too diffused, thereby heating up nearby impurities and allowing for the reaction of such impurities with oxygen (from the air) to produce unsightly marks on the metal.
+Such deposits can arise if the arc is erratic or too diffused, thereby heating up nearby impurities and allowing for the reaction of such impurities with oxygen (from the air) to produce unsightly marks on the equipment.

 To solve this, many machines come with a shielding gas mechanism.
 A shielding gas blows around the cutting gas and is often non-reactive.
 Such a non-reactive shield allows the plasma to stay focused and prevents the oxygen in the surroundings from interacting with the molten slag.

-In light of these benefits of knowing the procedure, we sincerely hope that this article will make cutting a safer and easier operation.
+In light of these benefits of knowing the procedure, we sincerely hope that this article will make plasma cutting a safer and easier operation.